The Heart of Links.

 The Isle of Arran sits in the Firth of Clyde between Ayrshire and Kintyre and features a remarkable diversity of landscapes and seascapes that are home to no less than 102 holes of golf.

-The most noteable 12 holes of golf on the island may just be at the Shiskine Golf & Tennis Club on Arran’s west coast overlooking the Kilbrannan Sound and Mull of Kintyre.
+The most notable 12 holes of golf on the island may just be at the Shiskine Golf & Tennis Club on Arran’s west coast overlooking the Kilbrannan Sound and Mull of Kintyre.
 Built in 1896, this unique 12-hole layout is truly one of the hidden gems in the world of golf.
 It is unlikely that you will play at a course like Shiskine Golf Club anywhere else.
-One of Britain’s top 100 golf courses, it is an unusual 12-hole course that has gained cult status and is not to be missed.
+One of Britain’s top 100 golf courses, it is an unusual course that has gained cult status and is not to be missed.

 One of Shiskine’s challenging features is that many shots are blind, either from the tee, or approach to the green – or sometimes both.
 No wonder the starter gives a sheet of instructions on how to play every hole on this course with a minimum number of strokes!
 The undulating terrain dips and rises continuously, from the tee at certain holes, on the fairways or in front of the green at others.

-Ayrshire is home to some of the finest golf courses in Scotland – and the world for that matter.
+Ayrshire is home to some of the finest golf courses in Scotland – and the world, for that matter.
 Below are just a few of the Ayshire courses you should play.

 The Ailsa Championship course is a legend in the world game.
 Before designer courses, before manicured greens and major championships, these lands inspired local Scots to play the game of golf.
 Beloved since its first formal course was built in 1901, Turnberry’s fairways have been shared by the game’s elite and casual enthusiasts from around the globe.
 Turnberry’s three courses are both part of golf’s legacy and part of its future.
-A round on The Ailsa, The Kintyre or The Arran is the kind of extraordinary experience that changes a player, professional or amateur.
+A round on The Ailsa, The Kintyre, or The Arran is the kind of extraordinary experience that changes a player, professional or amateur.

 Founded in 1878 by a few enthusiasts, Royal Troon Golf Club has outgrown its purely local reputation and is now consistently ranked as one of the world’s best links courses.
 Royal Troon is a classic links course in every respect; the golfer is eased into the challenge with each hole appearing to get progressively tougher.
 The inward half of Royal Troon is widely accepted as the most demanding of any course on the Open Championship rota.
-Narrow fairways lined with trouble make tee shots critical, bunkers are punishing and Troon’s small greens require touch and imagination.
+Narrow fairways lined with trouble make tee shots critical, bunkers are punishing, and Troon’s small greens require touch and imagination.

 In 1860, Prestwick became the birthplace of the British Open Championship.
-The first twelve Open Championships were held at Prestwick; in all it has hosted 24 Opens, the last in 1926.
+The first twelve Open Championships were held at Prestwick; in all, it has hosted 24 Opens – the last in 1926.
 Prestwick is an old-fashioned links course in the true sense of the word, a wind-swept, desolate area, but a masterpiece nonetheless.
 Designed by Old Tom Morris, the course is built on an undulating sandy stretch that links the beach to the inland.
 Its 6,544 yards follow the natural contours of the terrain and feature some odd twists and turns and even some devilish blind shots.
 Prestwick is a wild kingdom where heather and gorse rule over all and which, in combination with the seemingly statutory, cavernous Scottish bunkers, can play havoc with what might otherwise promise to be a respectable score.

 Prestwick’s fairways are narrow, its greens small and undulating, the approaches interesting.
 On a calm day, Prestwick can be forgiving, but when the wind blows in off the Firth of Clyde, you’d better lower your expectations, for in times like these, good scores are hard to come by.
 But don’t let Prestwick’s daunting nature put you off.